-There are many differences between the IBX2 files and earlier versions and you should first either remove or rename the directory containing earlier versions of IBX, and then install the new version as described in the preceding section.
-Applications using IBX should be rebuilt rather than just recompiled (use Run->Clean up and Build from the Lazarus menu).
+There are many differences between the IBX2 files and earlier versions and you should first either remove or rename the directory containing earlier versions of IBX, and then install the new version

 IBX2 represents a major change in the underlying IBX codebase.
 The low level "glue" that represented the language binding between the Firebird 'C' API and native Pascal has been moved into a new package "fbintf" and communication between IBX and this "glue" is now through a well defined Pascal interface.
 Two implementations of the interface have been produced.
 One for the legacy Firebird API and another for the new Firebird 3 API.
 By default, IBX will use the Firebird 3 API, if available, otherwise it uses the legacy Firebird API.